Byggtjeneste/integration-events/incoming/documentation_events.md

 ## Preconditions
 - the "Documentation created" event has already been sent

+## Dependencies
+- Documentation Created
+- Other dependencies depends on the data being updated (see dependencies for Documentation Created event)

 ## Note
 The identifier must be part of the event data.
 Otherwise, only changed fields can be part of the event data.
 If there is a change inside a list field (like "referencedByItems"), the whole list must be part of the event data.